 Aerospace Science — Air Force ROTC (VWIL Cadets Only)

 The Air Force ROTC Program provides college-level education that qualifies eligible cadets for commissioned service in the U.S. Air Force.
 The four-year program is divided into two distinct two-year courses: the General Military Course (GMC) and the Professional Officer Course (POC).
 In the GMC, cadets are evaluated for a commission based on their performance, aptitude and motivation.
 If qualified, cadets may enter the POC by signing a contract for commissioned service following graduation from Mary Baldwin College.
 The POC is designed to build leadership and professional qualities new commissionees will need once on active duty.
-Cadets may apply for the general career fields of their choice: pilot, navigator, nonrated operations, technical officer and nontechnical officer.
-Entry into the field of choice depends on individual qualifications and the needs of the Air Force.
+Cadets may apply for the career fields of their choice, however, entry into the field of choice depends on individual qualifications and the needs of the Air Force.
 A continuing need for officers with technical backgrounds results in attractive scholarship opportunities for students in the engineering and sciences curricula.
 Acceptance of an Air Force ROTC scholarship incurs no additional service obligation for the recipient.

 Scholarships are either two, three or four years in length.

 Cadets who are qualified may volunteer to attend parachute training and an advanced training program, for which they are paid.
-Qualified cadets will also participate in a flight orientation program consisting of eight hours in a light aircraft flown by the Virginia Civil Air Patrol.
+Qualified cadets have the opportunity to participate in a flight orientation program consisting of eight hours in a light aircraft flown by the Virginia Civil Air Patrol.